UBC-MDS/Group_7_Project/README.md

 ## About

-In this project, we aimed to use customer information from a phone-call based direct marketing campaign of a Portugese banking institution to predict whether customers would subscribe to the product offered, a term deposit.
+In this project, we aimed to use customer information from a phone-call based direct marketing campaign of a Portuguese banking institution to predict whether customers would subscribe to the product offered, a term deposit.
 We applied several classification based models (k-NN, SVM, logistic regression and random forest) to our dataset to find the model